-Following a collision, people often feel sore in one or more body parts.
-However, back pain after a car accident is common.
+Following a collision, it’s normal for people to feel sore in one or more parts of their body.
+Back pain in particular is common after a car accident.
 Although some back injuries resolve themselves with rest, others cause ongoing discomfort or result in an inability to perform daily activity without pain.

 Seeking immediate treatment after a car accident is essential.
-A physician can assess injuries and refer patients for follow-up care before the pain gets too severe.
-Some people initially feel okay and don’t experience intense back pain until several days later.
-In Florida, you also have 14 days after an accident to seek accident care to qualify for coverage under your PIP insurance.
+An orthopedic specialist can assess injuries and administer care before the pain gets too severe.
+Some people don’t experience intense back pain until several days later.
+Even if your pain does not initially seem significant, it’s possible to have sustained aggressive injuries.
+It’s important to keep in mind that in Florida, you only have 14 days after an accident to seek care and qualify for coverage under your PIP insurance.

-If left untreated, an injury can lead to chronic pain requiring an orthopedic diagnosis and treatment.
+If left unexamined, an undiagnosed injury can lead to chronic pain requiring longer treatment.
 Explore the causes and symptoms of common back injuries from a car accident while learning about potential treatment methods.

 What causes back injuries?